 - Brush twice a day and floss daily

-- Make sure you’re getting enough vitamin A, C & D, calcium, protein and phosphorous in your diet.
+- Make sure you're getting enough vitamin A, C & D, calcium, protein and phosphorus in your diet.
 If you want to take a pregnancy supplement, follow these guidelines from the Mayo Clinic and make sure you talk to your obstetrician before starting any supplements.

 For more information about overall oral health during pregnancy, including bleeding or sore gums, the American Dental Association has some useful resources here.

 Child, toddler or baby bleeding gums